jame25/kokoro-tts-nvda/README.md

 # kokoro-tts-nvda
-A fast low-latency Text-to-Speech (TTS) engine for NVDA using the Kokoro TTS model.
+A fast low-latency Text-to-Speech engine for NVDA using the Kokoro TTS model.